yalcinHaratoglu/Learning-D3/README.md

 ## About this Repository 📚

 This is a playground for learning and exploring the potential of **Astro** and **D3.js**.
-The repository hosts a variety of examples, experiments, and projects that showcase how these technologies can be used together to create beautiful, data-driven web applications.
+The repository is still a work in progress, and I am continuously learning **D3.js** and **Astro**.
+The examples and projects are under development, and I am actively working to improve them.

 ## What is Astro? 🤔